Update: This story was originally published March 21. It was updated on June 26, 2017, with details of the Senate health care bill.

 How tough is the GOP penalty compared with the individual mandate?

 Under the ACA, the average individual mandate penalty in 2015 was $442, according to the Internal Revenue Service.
-The GOP penalty would vary based on cost of premiums but generally would be more expensive than paying the mandate’s penalty.
-A 40-year-old with annual premiums of $4,328 would pay an extra $1,298 because of the GOP surcharge.
+The House penalty would vary based on cost of premiums but generally would be more expensive than paying the mandate’s penalty.
+A 40-year-old with annual premiums of $4,328 would pay an extra $1,298 because of the House surcharge.

 “It’s got teeth,” said Cheryl Damberg, a Rand Corp. economist.
 “In some ways, it’s a more punishing penalty, and it’s going to hit people who are least capable of financially affording it.”